101 Nature-Oriented

 28. Look for a wild-growing fern.
 In the suburbs sometimes they may grow in the shade beneath shrubbery on the north sides of house.
 They like moisture so many backyards may not have any.
 If that's the case, maybe you can find one at a local park.
 If you find one, look for spore-producing sori, or fruit dots, as described on our Fern Page.

 29. Order a geology map for your state at the USGS State Map Page, and start learning your local geology, and why the landscape looks the way it does.
-Choose your state at the left of the page.
+To start, click on your state.

 30. Find a fruit of any kind and decide what kind it is.
 Our Fruit Page can help you decide whether it's a simple, aggregate or multiple fruit, and if it's a simple one (as most fruits are) what kind of simple fruit.